Tag Archives: nuclear powers

 Partisanship, Vested Interests and Apathy

-Sharp in Chapter 5 of Civilian-Based Defense contends that non-violent defence, to succeed, must not only adhere to an all-of-society, nonpartisan approach, but also secure the cooperation of the armed forces.
+Sharp in Chapter 5 of Civilian-Based Defense contends that non-violent defense, to succeed, must not only adhere to an all-of-society, nonpartisan approach, but also secure the cooperation of the armed forces.
 People of both sexes and all ages must participate, according to Sharp.
 They will do so out of patriotism, the desire to maintain their way of life, and an abhorrence of domestic and foreign usurpers alike.
 It will also be necessary to bring the military onside, claims Sharp.
-Civilian-based defence (CBD) may thus begin as a minor supplement to the armed forces, the former’s role expanding as it demonstrates its efficacy and popularity.
+Civilian-based defense (CBD) may thus begin as a minor supplement to the armed forces, the former’s role expanding as it demonstrates its efficacy and popularity.

 Is this a realistic scenario in today’s world?
 The establishment of CBD, from this viewpoint, is largely a top-down exercise, based on two assumptions.
 The first is that partisan cleavages are bridgeable.
-According to Sharp, civilian defence must be “transpartisan”.
+According to Sharp, civilian defense must be “trans-partisan”.
 It must accommodate conservatives as well as liberals and socialists.
 If it becomes the project of a radical movement, or any single party, Sharp contends, its appeal will be too limited.

 Secondly, this scenario assumes that reason will trump interests.
 The armed forces, various security apparatuses, suppliers of weapons and military technology and the national-security intellectual wing, are apparently swayed by evidence.
 Sharp emphasizes the importance of research in demonstrating CBD’s potential effectiveness.
-If research on CBD is positive, if the training of the population proceeds, and if civilians show enthusiasm, the armed wing of defence will acquiesce to the ascendancy of non-violent defence.
+If research on CBD is positive, if the training of the population proceeds, and if civilians show enthusiasm, the armed wing of defense will acquiesce to the ascendancy of non-violent defense.
 Reason and patriotism will prevail.

 Note that Sharp advocates “transarmament,” not disarmament.
 Presumably, it will be easier to sell CBD if it is seen not as pacifism, but as another form of struggle.
 The weapons in the new defence system are not munitions, missiles, warplanes, tanks; instead, they involve the subtle employment of 198 non-violent methods, their selection geared to the stage of engagement with the opponent, and the degree of the latter’s repressiveness.

 I see three problems with this approach.
 The first pertains to interests.
 Sadly, we do not live in a world governed by reason; indeed, today people contest even what counts as fact.
 Interests shape dominant ideas, including those, or especially those, concerning national security.
 President Dwight Eisenhower, long ago, warned of the power of the military-industrial complex in bolstering military expenditures.
 Today, we would need to refer to an expanded military-industrial-security-intellectual complex.
 Thousands of billions of dollars are spent worldwide on the military and ancillary activities: on weapons, personnel, training, think-tanks, research and development.
-Many corporations, wealthy shareholders, employees and intellectuals are invested in perpetuating and extending the system of military defence.
-And defence budgets grow year after year.
+Many corporations, wealthy shareholders, employees and intellectuals are invested in perpetuating and extending the system of military defense.
+And defense budgets grow year after year.

 Secondly, many societies today are riven with partisan divides and authoritarian tendencies.
 The United States is an obvious example, but the phenomenon is widespread, in Europe and beyond.

-Is it possible to forge transpartisan support for CBD in these circumstances?
+Is it possible to forge trans-partisan support for CBD in these circumstances?

 Sharp notes in Civilian-Based Defence (ch.
 5) that non-violent defence is more likely to work where social cohesion is high and democracy and civil society are strong.
 However, these ideal conditions are not, he claims, prerequisites.